How to Apply for 2020-2021

 Graduate student traineeships are limited to accepted M.S.W. degree candidates who are enrolled full time and who are not in the first year of the advanced standing program.
 Graduate trainees in the School of Social Work receive tuition remission for the academic year and are required to work 10 hours per week on assignments within the School of Social Work.

-Interested candidates who are accepted into the M.S.W. program should contact the School of Social Work to inquire about application requirements and deadlines.
+Interested students enrolled in the M.S.W. program should contact the School of Social Work to inquire about application requirements and deadlines.

 Graduate Student Scholarships